tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_21/2021-06-22-item-2-the-5-types-of-reccomender-system.md

 ➡ Graphs: Not much behaviour data but lots of item/user metadata

-➡ User models: Generic embedding for multiple problem.
+➡ User models: Generic embedding for multiple problems

-🛎️ **Why this matters:** There has been a lot of developments in this field here is a really useful map.
+🛎️ **Why this matters:** There have been a lot of developments in this field: here is a really useful map.